 Of course, bear in mind if a shareholder also works in the business, they must be paid a reasonable wage for their activities.
 And these wages are subject to the personal income tax rate (in other words, you can’t just compensate yourself in dividends).

-Drawbacks of the S Corporation
+Disadvantages of the S Corp

 While this pass-through tax treatment can certainly be advantageous, the S Corp isn’t for everyone.
 If you’re trying to choose a business structure, here are several circumstances where the S Corporation might not be the right choice: